Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Related Work

-Collective learning (iii) refers to the sharing, storing, and accumulation of information over time, a capability that allows social agents to work together efficiently.
-Examples of information that agents can post for collective learning are control policies, sensor information of physical traits of an environment, trajectories, tracking data, and updated localization data.
+Collective learning refers to the sharing, storing, and accumulating of information over time, a capability that allows social agents to work together efficiently.
+Examples of information that agents can share for collective learning are control policies, sensor information on physical traits of an environment, trajectories, tracking data, and updated localization data.

 To enable robots to perform human-level tasks flexibly in varying conditions, \cite{kaan2018} argues that we need a mechanism that allows them to exchange knowledge.
-One approach to achieve this is to equip a cloud application with a range of encyclopedic knowledge under the form of an Ontology, and execution logs of different robots performing the same tasks in different environments.
+One approach to achieve this is to equip a cloud application with a range of encyclopedic knowledge in the form of an Ontology and execution logs of different robots performing the same tasks in different environments.
 In a similar spirit, \cite{chibani2013} and \cite{sandygulova2013} describe a collective learning environment for ubiquitous robots.
-Sensors embedded in these robots can provide vast amounts of information that can be beneficial in further processing and collective learning.
-The RoboEarth three-layered architecture emphasizes the concept that each robot should allow other robots to learn through its knowledge and vice-versa.
-Thanks to a portfolio of web services, RoboEarth allows access to a database storing information that can be reused in several different scenarios including images, point clouds, models, maps, and object locations.
-The database also contains the semantic information that is associated with each element through an Ontology.
-Among applications, \cite{bonaccorsi2016} investigates and assesses how a cloud robotic system can improve the provisioning of assistive services for the promotion of active and healthy ageing.
+Sensors embedded in these robots can provide vast amounts of information that can benefit further processing and collective learning.
+The RoboEarth three-layered architecture \cite{Riazuelo2015RoboEarthSM} emphasizes that each robot should allow other robots to learn through its knowledge and vice-versa.
+Thanks to a portfolio of web services, RoboEarth allows access to a database storing information that can be reused in several different scenarios, including images, point clouds, models, maps, and object locations.
+Among applications, \cite{bonaccorsi2016} investigates and assesses how a cloud robotic system can improve the provisioning of assistive services to promote active and healthy aging.
 In this scenario, the presence of a cloud robotic service is fundamental to design agents that can simultaneously monitor more elderly people at the same time, regardless of the time and the location of the seniors, through sensors located in the environment.

-The agents performed machine-to-machine (M2M) and machine-to-cloud (M2C) communications \cite{hu2012} to exchange data between them and the cloud.
+Ongoing work is being done to integrate an approach for crowdsourcing new knowledge during user interactions into CAIR, as documented in \cite{grassi2022}.
+However, this aspect will not be discussed further in the following.